dragonresearch/rpki.net/doc/quickstart/xenial-ca.md

 ## An Overview Using the rpkic CLI in setup phase

+You need to do this even for a root instance.

 The general structure of the setup phase in rpkic is described here.
 The following assumes that we have already installed the software and started the servers.
 We will walk through a specific example in the